ppy/osu-wiki/news/2025/2025-04-13-new-featured-artist-terminal-11.md

 **Terminal 11** is a longstanding icon in the experimental music field, producing avant-garde tunes since 1999.
 With a sound perfectly catering to osu!taiko and osu!mania players seeking the maximalist rhythmic complexity, **Terminal 11** has become a staple of the Loved category in both modes.

 **8** unorthodox tracks have made their way to [**Terminal 11**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/470).
-Given your mapping input, they'll make their way to the Ranked beatmaps listing too.
+Given your mapping input, they'll make their way to the Ranked beatmap listing too.

 Take a peek: